 When RHP Properties donates to a school through AdoptAClassroom.org, the funds help the schools’ teachers purchase needed classroom supplies, from notebooks and pencils, to headphones and STEM kits.
 Each teacher has different classroom needs to fill in order to best support their students.
 That’s why teachers are empowered to use their AdoptAClassroom.org donations to purchase the education tools they know they need, when they need them.

-Here’s what the teachers at Northridge High School spent their donation on:
+Here’s what the teachers at Northridge High School, a school adopted by RHP in 2022, spent their donation on:

 Basic Supplies – 28%

 STEM Supplies – 27%